Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 A critical comment might activate cultural defensiveness, queer defensiveness, and ADHD shame all at the same time.

-In my work with you I see you as the unique you.
-The patterns are universal; the way they appear in your life is entirely unique to your story.
+In my work with you, I see you as the unique you.
+The patterns are universal; the way they appear in your life is entirely unique to you, to your story.

 The Path Forward